Bendis: Worship

-In Piraeus there was a temple of the goddess which was called Bendideion (Βενδίδειον).
+In Piraeus there was a temple of the goddess which was called the Bendidia / Bendideion (Βενδίδειον).

 A red-figure skyphos, now at Tübingen University, of c.
 440–430, seems to commemorate the arrival of the newly authorized cult: it shows Themis (representing traditional Athenian customs) and a booted and cloaked Bendis, who wears a Thracian fox-skin cap.

 A small marble votive stele of Bendis, c.
 400–375 BC, found at Piraeus, (pictured left) shows the goddess and her worshippers in bas-relief.
 The image shows that the Thracian goddess has been strongly influenced by Athenian conceptions of Artemis: Bendis wears a short chiton like Artemis, but with an Asiatic snug-sleeved undergarment.
 She is wrapped in an animal skin like Artemis and has a spear, but has a hooded Thracian mantle, fastened with a brooch.
 She wears high boots.
 In the fourth century BC terracotta figurine (pictured right) she is similarly attired and once carried a (wooden?) spear.

 Elsewhere in Greece, the cult of Bendis did not catch on.